-Amazon Worker Shot In Face After Apparent Argument On Brooklyn Street
+Amazon Worker Shot In Face After Apparent Argument In Broad Daylight On Brooklyn Street

 As the investigation continues, so does the search for the shooter.

 Anyone with information is asked to call the NYPD’s Crime Stoppers hotline at 1-800-577-TIPS (8477), or for Spanish, 1-888-57-PISTA (74782).
 You can also submit a tip via their website or on Twitter, @NYPDTips.
-All calls are kept confidential.MORE NEWS: Bethpage Air Show Lifts Off On Memorial Day For First Time In Event's History
+All calls are kept confidential.MORE NEWS: Families Welcome Back Freehold's Memorial Day Parade: 'Our Version Of Mayberry'

 CBS2’s Kevin Rincon contributed to this report.